toniju98/AirBnbAnalyzer/README.md

 ## 🎯 Use Cases

+### For Individual Hosts
+- Analyze your own booking performance and trends
+- Understand peak booking periods and pricing opportunities
+- Track revenue and occupancy patterns over time
+- Compare your performance with Copenhagen market data
+- Understand guest review patterns and timing

+### For Property Managers
+- Monitor multiple properties' performance
+- Identify revenue optimization opportunities
+- Track pricing effectiveness across different properties
+- Market analysis for competitive positioning

 ### For New Hosts
-- Understand market pricing and competitive landscape
-- Set optimal initial pricing strategies
+- Understand your initial performance data
-- Identify high-demand neighbourhoods and room types

-### For Experienced Hosts
+- Identify patterns in your early bookings
-- Optimize existing pricing strategies
+- Optimize pricing based on your actual data
-- Analyze occupancy patterns and seasonal trends
-- Improve guest satisfaction and ratings

-### For Property Managers
-- Scale pricing strategies across multiple properties
-- Market analysis for expansion opportunities
-- Performance benchmarking and optimization
+- Learn from Copenhagen market insights

 ## 🚀 Roadmap